Beyond Content Relevance: Evaluating Instruction Following in Retrieval Models: Introduction

-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=2em] \item We propose \emph{\textbf{InfoSearch}}, an evaluation framework that covers six key dimensions: Audience, Keyword, Format, Language, Length, and Source, to assess retrieval models’ ability to follow complex instructions beyond content matching. \item We introduce two novel metrics -- Strict Instruction Compliance Ratio (SICR) and Weighted Instruction Sensitivity evaluation (WISE) metric, to evaluate instruction adherence both strictly and leniently. \item We evaluate 15 retrieval models, including 1 sparse retrieval method, 8 dense models, and 6 LLM-based reranking models.
-This extensive evaluation provides a comprehensive comparison of different methodologies, offering valuable insights into their instruction-following capabilities. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize}[leftmargin=2em] \item We propose \emph{\textbf{InfoSearch}}, an evaluation framework that covers six key dimensions: Audience, Keyword, Format, Language, Length, and Source, to assess retrieval models’ ability to follow complex instructions beyond content matching. \item We introduce two novel metrics -- Strict Instruction Compliance Ratio (SICR) and Weighted Instruction Sensitivity Evaluation (WISE) -- that provide a more nuanced and accurate assessment of retrieval models' instruction adherence compared to traditional IR metrics. \item We evaluate 15 retrieval models, encompassing 1 sparse retrieval model, 8 bi-encoder-based dense models, and 6 LLM-based reranking models.
+This thorough evaluation enables a comprehensive comparison across diverse methodologies, delivering valuable insights into their instruction-following effectiveness. \end{itemize}